This taco soup is everything you love about taco night without the work and ready to serve in no time!

 Let’s take a trip to your pantry, shall we?
 More than likely, you have a couple of cans of beans, corn (or in the freezer), stock or broth, and a lonely jar of salsa next to a half-eaten bag of tortilla chips.

-- Boneless, skinless breasts – Or swap it for turkey
+- Boneless, skinless chicken breasts: you can use chicken thighs too or swap it for turkey

 How to Make Chicken Taco Soup in the Instant Pot